 Instructions

-- Enjoy immediately as a soft-serve dessert or freeze for at least three hours for firmer scoops.
+- Enjoy immediately as a soft-serve dessert or transfer to freezer-safe container and freeze for at least four hours for firm scoops.
+Let thaw at room temperature for about 10 minutes before scooping.

 Immaculate Ruému says